Loading

 ChatGPT has more powerful integrations and plugins, transforming it into a highly efficient assistant

-While it's true that Bing Chat has started to roll out plugins to users, you can count them all on two hands (for now), and they're available only in Microsoft Edge.
+While it's true that Copilot has started to roll out plugins to users, you can count them all on two hands (for now), and they're available only in Microsoft Edge.
 ChatGPT, on the other hand, offers a wider range of plugins that let you combine AI with other apps to unlock more varied use cases.

 For example, you can install the Zapier plugin to automate workflows directly inside the ChatGPT interface.
 Need the AI to write an email, then save it as a draft?
 It'll do it within a matter of seconds.
 The options are endless: add events to your Google Calendar, update your Slack status, or do anything else that involves your tech stack, straight from ChatGPT.